jopar210/etch-a-sketch-top/README.md

 # etch-a-sketch-top

-Small JavaScript learning project from The Odin Project
+JavaScript learning project from The Odin Project